 Lauriston Apiaries

-We are a small hobby bee apiary in Portola Valley, California.
-Located at an elevation of 1350 feet in the Santa Cruz Mountains, the bees rely primarily on native plants for their honey.
+We are a boutique bee apiary in Portola Valley, California.
+Located at an elevation of 1,350 feet in the Santa Cruz Mountains, we offer unusual varietal honey from native flora in small batches.

 Our Honey